 - Vacuum adapter (optional)

-I’ll suppose that you already have a shop vac, but if you don’t, I recommend you buy this Stanley Wet and Dry Vacuum on Amazon.com
+I suppose that you already have a shop vac, but if you don’t, I recommend checking out my article on best car vacuums.

 Before we can even start, we need the carpet extractor attachment.